BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The Violin XVS8 is an NVMe-over-Fabrics-equipped array for scale-up databases, and it pushes the vendor farther from mainstream enterprise competitors.
 The 3U form factor scales effective capacity from 256 TB to 512 TB for workloads that need extreme performance.
 Using the Violin Concerto operating systems, customers can apply Violin's inline deduplication to individual applications or LUNs.

-The array extends nonvolatile memory express (NVMe) flash to 32 Gbps Fibre Channel with a SCSI host connection.
+The array extends nonvolatile express (NVMe) flash to 32 Gbps Fibre Channel with a SCSI host connection.
 Violin said customers will be able to add end-to-end NVMe functionality with a software upgrade in 2019.

 The XVS arrays mark the introduction of Violin Systems' predictive analytics for storage.
 The arrays stream telemetry data to Violin's cloud system using the Symphony flash management console.
 Admins can use an augmented-reality application to get a status update by pointing their smartphone at a QR code on the box.